themson/keepUP/README.md

 KeepNote Local IPC exploit

-This POC is written in Python, as such under 2.7.* the GIL will drastically impact the speed of the attack.
-A speed increase can be had by leveraging taskset to force process affinity to one core.
-However, if speed is a major concern, C is the answer.
+I've also written a threaded version of this POC, however, under Python 2.7.* the GIL drastically impacts the speed of the attack.
+A speed increase can be had by leveraging taskset to force process affinity to one core, however, if speed is a major concern, C is the answer.